-In the past year alone the consumption of print media has declines 10 percent
+In the past year alone the consumption of print media has declined 10 percent, But how has the shift to electronic media reshaped our understanding of literature?
+Has the ease of access to electronic literature caused people to abandon traditional print literature?

 In simple terms E-literature or electronic literature is any piece of literature that is consumed on a digital device